 Gradle is a build automation tool with a focus on extensibility and performance.
-It can be used to perform tasks related to software compilation, deployment, testing, static analysis (e.g., linting), and more.
+It can perform tasks related to software compilation, deployment, testing, static analysis (e.g., linting), and more.

-Gradle is very easy to learn if you are new to automated builds or want an alternative solution for any of the above tasks that your current build system does not support well enough or is unable to do at all.
-Gradle has some advantages over other tools like Ant, Maven, SBT (Scala Build Tool), etc., especially when it comes down to customizability and performance of the generated output during the process of creating a final executable jar for example.
+Gradle is straightforward to learn if you are new to automated builds or want an alternative solution for any of the above tasks that your current build system does not support well enough or cannot do at all.
+Gradle has some advantages over other tools like Ant, Maven, SBT (Scala Build Tool), etc., especially when it comes down to the customizability and performance of the generated output while creating a final executable jar, for example.

 A Gradle plugin is an add-in that extends the Gradle build with some new functionality.
-Gradle ships with a set of plugins that we can use in our builds right away without any extra configuration.
+Gradle ships with plugins that we can use in our builds without any extra configuration.
 For example, by default, we get tasks for our build and test execution, dependency management, code quality analysis (through the JaCoCo plugin), and so on.
 We can also add more plugins to enhance our builds further if needed.

-There are some advantages of each that have to be considered carefully when choosing a build tool(Gradle vs. Maven).
+Some advantages of each must be considered carefully when choosing a build tool(Gradle vs. Maven).

-Maven is one of a few widely used build systems for Java, and is considered to be the industry-standard.
-It has been around since the early days of Java and has been able to adapt as new versions are released.
+Maven is one of the few widely used Java build systems and is considered the industry standard.
+It has been around since the early days of Java and can adapt as new versions are released.
 The software and ecosystem around it ensure that it will always remain relevant and supported.

-In this article, we’ll show you how to install Gradle on your Rocky Linux 8 to build and execute your Java Android applications.
-After this tutorial, you’ll have a fully-fledged environment in which to build your applications using Gradle.
+This article will show you how to install Gradle on your Rocky Linux 8 to build and execute your Java Android applications.
+After this tutorial, you’ll have a fully-fledged environment to build your applications using Gradle.